thanh25101997/Take-Home_Project/README.md

 ## 🧪 4.
 Unit Testing

 - Test targets: `Take-HomeTests`
-- Experimental demo of ViewModel and Interactor
+- Experimental demo of ViewModel, Interactor and Repository
 - Use case and repository layers are mockable

 ---